electron/electron/docs/api/app.md

 ### `app.name`

-A `String` property that indicates the current application's name, which is the name in the application's `package.json` file.
+A `string` property that indicates the current application's name, which is the name in the application's `package.json` file.

 Usually the `name` field of `package.json` is a short lowercase name, according to the npm modules spec.
 You should usually also specify a `productName`